 Good luck to all entrants, and thank you for an amazing 5 years, over 500 videos, and 75000 subscribers!

 This entry is a summary of the case study for the Chocolate Faux Suede giveaway corset, made for the winner of the “Giveaway in Memory of Phoenixjodirae”.
-Following the summary was an interview with the winner of the corset, which you can watch in the video at the end of this post.

 3 layers; fashion layer is faux suede in chocolate brown, interlining of cotton coutil, and lining of hot pink twill.